Netflix luring Ryan Murphy was like fishing with dynamite, FX chief says

 Netflix throwing hundreds of millions at top Hollywood talent to get content for its streaming service is a bit like fishing with dynamite and then claiming you’re a brilliant fisherman, FX CEO John Landgraf says.

-Speaking to a couple reporters at the Television Critics Association’s press tour on Friday, Landgraf ruminated about the loss of top creative Ryan Murphy to Netflix — which paid $300 million to exclusively sign the co-creator of titles like American Horror Story and Pose — well as the nature of streaming rivals spending (some say overspending) to get competitive in the TV space.
+Speaking to a couple of reporters at the Television Critics Association’s press tour on Friday, Landgraf ruminated about the loss of top creative Ryan Murphy to Netflix — which paid $300 million to exclusively sign the co-creator of titles like American Horror Story and Pose — as well as the nature of streaming rivals spending (some say overspending) to get competitive in the TV space.

 “It’s amazing for me to think Ryan Murphy is receiving as much, or more, as any professional athlete in the history of American sport,” Landgraf said.
 “I’m the first to tell you he’s a genius.
 I’m not all that worried about that part of it.
 We’re not the Yankees or the Red Sox.
 We’ve never been the biggest payroll.
 We’ve never been the ones who sign talent away from others.
 I don’t believe anyone can corner the market on talent.
-It feels like we’re standing in a crystal clear stream like in A River Runs Through It and we’re fly fishing, and our neighbor [HBO chief] Casey Bloys is up the river, and then somebody comes in with a bag full of hand grenades, pulls the pins, throws them into the river, and scoops up all the fish, and then says, ‘We’re better fishers than you are!”
+It feels like we’re standing in a crystal clear stream like in A River Runs Through It and we’re fly fishing, and our neighbor [HBO chief] Casey Bloys is up the river, and then somebody comes in with a bag full of hand grenades, pulls the pins, throws them into the river, and scoops up all the fish, and then says, ‘We’re better fishers than you are!’
 Okay, that’s some beautiful fish that just got blown out of the river.”

 Netflix recently managed to overthrow usual kingpin HBO in Emmy nominations.
 The streaming service has also lured Shonda Rhimes (Grey’s Anatomy, Scandal) away from ABC (at $25 million a year).
 The moves prompted Warner Bros. to shell out at least $300 million to keep Greg Berlanti (The Flash, Arrow) in-house.